 The Japanese public cloud services market was valued at JPY1.09tn (+15% YoY) in 2020, according to a survey by IDC Japan.
 As companies continue to transition from conventional IT systems to cloud solutions, IaaS and PaaS have expanded rapidly as infrastructure for new digital services (specifically, mobile and web applications that strengthen customer engagement).
 The domestic SaaS market is enjoying stable growth supported by steady expansion in information-centric SaaS, which were launched early on (comparatively speaking), and the emergence of a multitude of industry-specific SaaS.
 Systems that take advantage of public cloud services have diversified from information systems to backbone systems and digital transformation, and applications continue to expand.
 IDC Japan expects the market to grow to JPY2.1tn by 2024 (CAGR of 18.6%).
 In other words, the Japanese cloud services market is poised for further growth.

 While the cloud services market is expanding in Japan, Shared Research thinks that adoption of such services remains low.
-The 2020 White Paper on Information and Communications in Japan showed that only 36.1% of surveyed companies were using cloud services across the company, with that percentage rising to 64.7% after adding in respondents that indicated some offices or divisions used cloud services.
+The "2019 Communications Usage Trend Survey" showed that only 36.1% of surveyed companies were using cloud services across the company, with that percentage rising to 64.7% after adding in respondents that indicated some offices or divisions used cloud services.
 Although usage exceeded 50% in 2017 and continues to increase, a large number of companies have yet to adopt cloud services or are only using them to a certain degree.

 By industry, usage of cloud services is relatively high in the information communications, financial, and insurance industries, but low in the transportation, postal services, manufacturing, services, and other industries.
 By company size, 80% of companies with capital of JPY500mn or more use cloud services, but only a small percentage of small and medium-sized companies do so.
-Although the latter stand to reap significant benefits from the adoption of cloud services due to the absence of upfront investment and availability of pay-per-use billing, the data show that cloud services have not gained traction among small and medium-sized companies.
+Although the latter stand to reap significant benefits from the adoption of cloud services due to the absence of upfront investment and availability of pay-per-use billing, the data show that the use of cloud services by SMEs is expected to grow in the future.

 Companies that use cloud services mainly do so to “store and share files,” “use email services,” and “gain access to servers.”
-While the usage rates for such services are the highest overall, they still remain at only around 50%.
+While the usage rates for such services are the highest overall, they still remain at only around 50 to 60%.

 Usage rates are low for operations such as “salary, finance and accounting, human resources,” “sales support,” “e-learning,” “information sharing with business partners,” “systems development and website building,” and “production management, logistics management, or store management,” leaving ample scope for further growth in usage of cloud services.